TeakSlack/cpp-notes/notes/Pointers & References.md

 }
 ```

 Once a reference is defined, the memory address it is referencing cannot be changed.
+References cannot have a null value either.
+For this reason, they are safer than pointers as a wild reference is unlikely to exist.

+### When should references be used?

+References are a very powerful concept to learn and master.
+They should be used when passing in an argument to a function that is going to be modified, or passing a value in to a `for` loop that will be modified.
+References avoid copying large data structures which makes your program more memory efficient for only a few more clock cycles (almost no overhead in a modern machine).
+References could be passed in to `for` loops for this very reason.